openlyrics/openlyrics/docs/source/intro.rst

-The current design of OpenLyrics is based on the OpenSong data format along with some features suggested by users, particularly the ability to use `multiple languages for a song (forum) <http://sourceforge.net/projects/changingsong/forums/forum/770759/topic/1983107>`_ .
+The current design of OpenLyrics is based on the OpenSong data format along with some features suggested by users, particularly the ability to use `multiple languages for a song (forum) <https://sourceforge.net/projects/changingsong/forums/forum/770759/topic/1983107>`_ and the possibility of using them as `single source <https://github.com/openlyrics/openlyrics/issues/29>`_ to provide various outputs including printed hymnbooks.

 Release Numbering